lesspass/blog/_posts/2022-12-29-decommissioning-lesspass-database.md

 # Calendar

+- done: update cli to help users export their passwords.
-- on going: update web extension to help user exporting they passwords
+- done: update web extension to help users export their passwords.
+- done: update web site to help users export their passwords.
-- on going: update all applications to refuse new accounts
+- done: update all applications to refuse new accounts
-- on going: update all applications to show this blog post
+- on going: push the mobile version which displays a warning to connected users
 - March 1, 2023: I will stop the server
 - June 1, 2023: I will delete the latest backup forever